-Growth measures are required for dropout recovery programs, and given the unique nature of student enrollment, student grade, and student testing in these programs, the Ohio Department of Education (ODE) has customized the value-added modeling and data inputs for a more meaningful growth measure.
-The purpose of this document is to give a technical overview of this customized approach for the schools participating in these programs.
+Growth measures are required for dropout recovery programs and, given the unique nature of student enrollment, student grade, and student testing in these programs, the Ohio Department of Education (ODE) has customized the value-added modeling and data inputs for a more meaningful growth measure.
+The purpose of this document is to give a technical overview of this customized approach for approximately 68 schools and 15,000 students participating in these programs.